All Skill Levels Welcome!!!

 Stress Reduction: Physical activity is good for relieving stress, and this is particularly true of yoga.
 Because of the concentration required, your daily troubles melt away providing a much-needed break from your stressors.
 Yoga’s emphasis on being in the moment helps relieve stress as you learn not to dwell on past events, put things in perspective, and to anticipate the future.
 You will leave a yoga class feeling less stressed than when you started.

 Body Awareness: Performing yoga increases your awareness of your own body.
 You often make small, subtle movements improving your alignment.
-Over time, this increases your level of comfort within your own body leading to improved posture and greater self-confidence
+Over time, this increases your level of comfort within your own body leading to improved posture and greater self-confidence.
+Nia

 What is Nia?

-Nia cardio-dance workouts is a blend of 9 different movement forms from the areas of martial arts, dance arts and healing arts to get you fit in 60 minutes – body, mind, and spirit.
+Nia cardi-dance workouts are a blend of 9 different movement forms from areas of martial arts, dance arts and healing arts to get you fit in 60 minutes – mind, body and spirit.

 Nia is practiced barefoot (though you may wear supportive tennis shoes if desired), non-impact and adaptable to individual needs and abilities.
 Each class includes mindful movement guidance and somatic education; class cycles include warm-up, sustained non-impact aerobic conditioning, strength training, cool down and streching.
 Nia classes are taught to music, including pop, electronica, jazz, Latin, New Age, Indian and hip hop.

 Deb Reis teaches Nia here at Serenity.
-She is an RN and certified Black Belt teacher.
+She is an RN and certified Black Belt instructor.